Creative/Critical Ph.D. Students

 Dissertation title: More than a Nation: Toward a New Documentary Poetics

-She currently works as a visiting assistant professor at Pitzer College.
+She is currently a Visiting Assistant Professor at Pitzer College.

 cover_commonplace.jpeg cover_notestowardapamphlet.png cover_semblable.jpeg cover_ritual.jpeg cover_el-mes-raro.jpg